InfinityCollaborations/HashCode-2017/README.md

 * setup selenium test suite(submitResultsViaSelenium) according to yours file system
 * execute the test case and see scores on web.
 See the [video instruction on YouTube](https://www.youtube.com/watch?v=Wg7s3CtIeCs&feature=youtu.be)

+## Run Python
+# Option 1: Call the interpreter

+For Python 2: python <filename>.py
+For Python 3: python3 <filename>.py

+# Option 2: Let the script call the interpreter
+Make sure the first line of your file has #!/usr/bin/env python.
+Make it executable - chmod +x <filename>.py.
+And run it as ./<filename>.py